-As at 31 [As at 31 December
+As at 31 [December

-2016 2015
+2017 2016

 Payable:

-In up to 1 year 4.2 4.1
+In up to 1 year 5.4 4.2

-In over 1 year and up to 5 years 0.5 3.3
+In over 1 year and up to 5 years 7.5 0.5

-26.3 Long-term service and purchase commitments
+27.3 Long-term service and purchase commitments

 - a) The Company entered into a power supply agreement with the Provincial Electricity Authority for a period of one year, commencing 21 December 2010 to 20 December 2011, and being automatically renewed for every one-year period.
 The Company shall pay power supply at the rate as stipulated in the agreement. - b) The Company had commitments under the purchase of molasses agreement with 15-year duration under which the price is to be determined every 5 years commencing the first year in 2005.
 The price for the first three years is that stipulated in the agreement and for the fourth and fifth year, using the average actual market price of the first three years for comparison and the quantity to purchase of molasses are those stipulated in the agreement.
-In addition, the Company had additional two commitments under the purchase of molasses agreements with 5-years duration under which the price is to be determined before shipment in the next period and the quantity to purchase of molasses are those stipulated in the agreement. - c) As at 31 December 2015, the Company had commitment under service agreement with regard for the engineer consulting of Baht 0.4 million (2016: Nil).
+In addition, the Company had additional two commitments under the purchase of molasses agreements with 5-years duration under which the price is to be determined before shipment in the next period and the quantity to purchase of molasses are those stipulated in the agreement.

-26.4 Guarantees
+27.4 Guarantees

-As at 31 December 2016, there were outstanding bank guarantees of approximately Baht 5.1 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance under the license for using of electric to the Provincial Electricity Authority (2015: Baht 5.1 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance under the license for using of electric to the Provincial Electricity Authority).
+As at 31 December 2017, there were outstanding bank guarantees of approximately Baht 5.2 million issued by the bank on behalf of the Company to guarantee contractual performance under the license for production and distribution of ethanol-for-fuel from the Excise Department and to guarantee contracted performance for using of electric to the Provincial Electricity Authority (2016: Baht 5.1 million).

-27. Litigation
+28. Litigation